 For more detailed information about how we handle personal information you should read form 993i Safeguarding your personal information (74KB PDF) available on our website.

 Information provided by the community is sometimes too general for us to investigate.
 However, it can still help to identify immigration fraud trends, high-risk industries and issues that should be monitored.

 When handling allegations about immigration offences we treat clients fairly and with respect.
 Our approach is outlined in our Client Service Charter.
 We check the accuracy of allegations by seeking independent information.

 Read our general privacy statement and security of information before providing information to us.

 Yes, you can remain anonymous.
 However, if you decide to provide your name and contact details we will treat this in the strictest confidence.
 It can greatly assist an investigation if we can contact you at a later time to request further information.

-Will we advise you on the progress or outcome of our investigation?
+What information will you provide me on the progress or outcome of your investigation?

 For privacy reasons, no information can be provided to you on the progress or outcome of our investigations.